-Dr. Leigh is a well known chiropractic physician in the Chapel Hill area.
-His gentle, non-surgical spinal decompression procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.
+Dr. Leigh is a well known Chiropractic Physician in the Chapel Hill area.
+He is highly trained, has over 20 years experience and cares deeply about his patients.
+His gentle, non-surgical spinal decompression therapy can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

 This gentle, non-surgical procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

-The gentle distractive forces of the Spinal Decompression create a decompression of the spine with unloading due to distraction and proper positioning, to improve blood flow and nutrient exchange to the injured area.
+The gentle pulling forces of the spinal decompression system create a decompression of the spine.
+What this means is that the discs have room to heal and go back into the proper position.
+With proper positioning comes improved blood flow and nutrients to the injured area. this allows the discs to heal.
 You’ll experience several cycles of stretch and relaxation, which graduates to a peak over a period of several minutes.